 Many agencies prefer to bill their clients a flat fee based on the value of the work being created.
 Whether it’s designing and developing a web site or creating an ad campaign, the scope and price are discussed and contractually agreed upon before the work begins.
-And while time tracking isn’t required if you don’t charge by the hour, it is a valuable tool that can help the agency become more productive and profitable.
+And while time tracking isn’t required if you don’t bill hourly, it is a valuable tool that can help the agency become more productive and profitable.

 The goal of incorporating time tracking into your project management workflow is to create a feedback loop.
 It starts with predicting how much time a project will require, and then tracking the actual time spent doing the work.
 The last step is to apply what you’ve learned to the next project, and repeat the process.
 We call it Predict, Track, and Learn, and it’s a powerful methodology that will answer two important questions.